dsin85691/SSBA_For_Counterfactuals/README.md

 # Setting up Alibi-specific environment #

-To run the AlibiAlibi Jupyter Notebook, you need to run an environment specific to Alibi, which we provide.
+To run the Alibi Jupyter Notebook, you need to run an environment specific to Alibi, which we provide.
 Create a new environment and run the ```alibi_requirements.txt``` file.
 This will let you run the alibi comparison notebook under ```Docs/tests``` folder.

 # Setting up the CPU environment #